sdylewski/Stealthchanger/docs/Probes.md

 ## 2. Inter tool offset calibration probes
+(note that buying hardware is not required, you can calibrate X, Y and even Z just by printing reference plates.
+But buying / building a dedicated calibration probe will generally yield better results, faster and with less colourful language.
+Details below:)

 ### Sexball
 A sexball is a mod of [sexbolt](https://mods.vorondesign.com/details/t1DBVlcUBbdEK6habEsVzg) that replaces the flat top with a ball.
 This allows the tool calibration to self center with a nozzle by [probing](https://www.youtube.com/watch?v=gKaL7Oxud2c) the ball on each side until it triggers.
 By having a common center point the nozzle X,Y,Z offsets of each tool relative to a tool (T0) can be determined.
 These are the `gcode_offset` you need to save in `[tool]` so they can be applied after a tool is swapped out.
 That way the